appuio/techlab/additional-labs/development_environment.md

    Follow the instructions in [lab 2 "Installing the OpenShift CLI](labs/02_cli.md)

-4. Open the terminal and issue the command with a user, which is authorized to use Docker:
+4. Open the terminal and issue the command with a user that is authorized to use Docker:
    ```bash
    oc cluster up
    ```